Why Soft Skills Matter When Hiring a Software Developer

 Impact on developer’s work:

-Often a new task of a developer differs from the previous ones.
-They might have general contours, and solution principles, but will differ in some details.
+Often, a new task for a developer differs from the previous ones.
+They might have general contours and solution principles but will differ in some details.

 The ability of a developer to quickly get around an unfamiliar environment directly influences the speed and quality of a performed task.
 Therefore, we can say that overlooking the ability to learn can have negative consequences for employers.